casper-network/casper-sidecar/README.md

 ## Summary of Purpose

-The Casper Sidecar application runs in tandem with the node process, and its primary purpose is to:
+The Casper Sidecar is an application running in tandem with the node process.
+It allows subscribers to monitor a node's event stream, query stored events, and query the node's JSON RPC API, thus receiving faster responses and reducing the load placed on the node.
+Its primary purpose is to:

 * Offload the node from broadcasting SSE events to multiple clients.
 * Provide client features that aren't part of the nodes' functionality, nor should they be.